PeiqinShi/Sleep-model/README.md

 Data Preparation
 Place your input files in the data/ directory:

-GABAA.csv: Main dataset with SMILES strings and class labels plant.xlsx: New compounds for prediction
+-GABAA.csv: Main dataset with SMILES strings and class labels -plant.xlsx: New compounds for prediction
 ```
 File Structure
 ├── data/                   # Input data files